Michelle Obama’s ‘Becoming’ Has Sold 10 Million Copies, Possibly Making It The Most Popular Memoir

 “I’m not aware, in my personal experience with Penguin Random House, that we ever sold 10 million units of a memoir,” said Markus Dohle, who is the chief executive for Penguin.

-The Washington Post reported that Becoming sold 725,000 copies on its first day and two million copies in its first 15 days in store.
-The 10 million copies the memoir is subjected to make includes hardcover, audiobooks and e-books.
-It has also been a No 1 seller in countries like Greece, Germany and the UK.
+The Washington Post reported that Becoming sold 725,000 copies on its first day and 2 million copies in its first 15 days in store.
+The 10 million copies the memoir is subjected to make includes hardcover, audiobooks, and e-books.
+It has also been a No. 1 seller in countries such as Greece, Germany, and the UK.

-Becoming it the first of a two-book deal the Obamas made with Penguin shortly after former president Barack left office.
+Becoming is the first of a two-book deal the Obamas made with Penguin shortly after former president Barack left office.
 The couple reportedly earned a $65 million advance to tell their stories.
-In addition to the White House, Mrs. Obama discusses growing up in Chicago, her time at Harvard, motherhood and her marriage to the 44th POTUS.
-She told People in an at-home interview on the importance of her and her husband being open about their past marital problems, which resulted in the two going to marriage counseling at one point.
+In addition to the White House, Mrs. Obama discusses growing up in Chicago, her time at Harvard, motherhood, and her marriage to the 44th POTUS.
+She discussed with People in an at-home interview the importance of her and her husband being open about their past marital problems, which resulted in the two going to marriage counseling at one point.

 “Because we’re role models, it’s important for us to be honest and say, ‘If you’re in a marriage and there are times you want to leave, that’s normal,’ because I felt that way,” she said.

-The former FLOTUS, 55, has been on tour promoting her memoir to sold-out shows across the country.
-Her stops across the country have been filled with her having conversations with prominent women in Hollywood and business.
-Some of the stars that shared the stage with her have been Reese Witherspoon, Sarah Jessica Parker, Oprah Winfrey and Jimmy Kimmel.
+The former first lady, 55, has been on tour promoting her memoir to sold-out shows across the country.
+Her stops have been filled with her having conversations with prominent women in Hollywood and business.
+Some of the stars that shared the stage with her have been Reese Witherspoon, Sarah Jessica Parker, Oprah Winfrey, and Jimmy Kimmel.
 A ticket to attend the tour is reportedly priced in the thousands for a VIP entry.
 Like the book, Michelle speaks about the pressure of being the first African-American first lady, per The Washington Post.

 “For eight years, I don’t think I took a full breath because everything mattered,” Obama said during her tour stop in Tacoma.
 “We couldn’t slip up.”

 The author and advocate will reportedly be appearing in Copenhagen, Stockholm, and Paris, among other cities, before returning to the U.S. to end her tour in Nashville on May 12 with a discussion moderated by Stephen Colbert.
-The former POTUS, 57, will reportedly release his memoir later this year.
+Barack Obama, 57, will reportedly release his memoir later this year.